SUSE/qe-sap-deployment/docs/playbooks/README.md

 The iscsi server tasks will ensure that the correct packages are installed and remove any packages that are known to conflict with these.
-It then ensures that the iscsi services is enabled and running.
-The playbook then creates am LVG, LV and file system which is to be used to store the iscsi LUN.
+It then ensures that the iscsi services are enabled and running.
+The playbook then creates an LVG, LV and file system which is to be used to store the iscsi LUN.
 The file system is mounted and added to `/etc/fstab`.
 Finally, the iscsi LUN is created and ACLs are added to allow the clients to access the LUN.